logiccanvas/map-chart-vanilla-javascript/readme.md

-## Interactive Map Charts with Javascript

-Interactive Maps Chart developed with vanilla Javascript. created an array of countries with names or any other information, e.g. name, population, corruption rate etc. display each country's information on mouse over, also highlight one or more countries with different colors on mouse hover and select from multi-select dropdown.
+# Interactive Maps Chart Plugin

+This JavaScript plugin enables the creation of an interactive maps chart, allowing users to visualize and explore information about different countries.
+The plugin is developed with vanilla JavaScript and provides a user-friendly interface for displaying and interacting with country data.

+### Features

+**Mouseover Information:** Display detailed information about each country when the user hovers over it.
+Information can include the country's name, population, corruption rate, or any other relevant data.

+**Highlighting on Hover:** Highlight one or more countries with different colors when the user hovers over them.
+This feature enhances the visual representation of selected countries.

+**Multi-Select Dropdown:** Enable users to select multiple countries from a convenient dropdown menu.
+This feature facilitates easy comparison and analysis of selected countries.